MyToumaKazusa/MyToumaKazusa.github.io/publications.md

 Research on recommendation algorithm
 - Designed a service recommendation algorithm using graph structure learning
-- Expected to be published as an independent first author in ICSOC 2024 (Top conference in the field of service computing)
+- One paper accepted as an independent first author in ICSOC 2024 (Top conference in the field of service computing)
 - Optimized 45% in NDCG@10 and 15% in Recall@10